Christianity as the Roman state religion: Establishment and early controversies

 In 311, with the Edict of Serdica the dying Emperor Galerius ended the Diocletianic Persecution that he is reputed to have instigated, and in 313, Emperor Constantine issued the Edict of Milan, granting to Christians and others "the right of open and free observance of their worship".

-Constantine began to utilize Christian symbols such as the Chi Rho early in his reign but still encouraged traditional Roman religious practices including sun worship.
+Constantine began to employ Christian symbols such as the Chi Rho early in his reign but still encouraged traditional Roman religious practices including sun worship.
 In 330, Constantine established the city of Constantinople as the new capital of the Roman Empire.
 The city would gradually come to be seen as the intellectual and cultural center of the Christian world.

 Over the course of the 4th century the Christian body became consumed by debates surrounding orthodoxy, i.e. which religious doctrines are the correct ones.
 In the early 4th century, a group in North Africa, later called Donatists, who believed in a very rigid interpretation of Christianity that excluded many who had abandoned the faith during the Diocletianic Persecution, created a crisis in the western empire.

 A synod was held in Rome in 313, followed by another in Arles in 314.
 These synods ruled that the Donatist faith was heresy and, when the Donatists refused to recant, Constantine launched the first campaign of persecution by Christians against Christians, and began imperial involvement in Christian theology.
 However, during the reign of Emperor Julian the Apostate, the Donatists, who formed the majority party in the Roman province of Africa for 30 years, were given official approval.